 Best Things to Do Alone in Hong Kong

 Heading to Hong Kong alone this year?
 Never fear!
-Check out our picks of the best things to do alone in the city and make the most of your solo stay!
+Check out our picks of the best things to do on your own in the city and make the most of your solo stay!

-Thanks to Hong Kong's past as a British colony, you'll find a ton of English language throughout the city.
-Restaurant menus, shops, and even Hong Kong's excellent public transport system all have English alongside local dialects, so it's a great place for solo travelers if they can speak and read English!
+Thanks to Hong Kong's past as a British colony, you'll find that the English language is used and spoken throughout the city.
+Restaurant menus, shops, and even Hong Kong's excellent public transport system all us English (alongside local dialects), so it's a great place for solo travelers who can speak and read English!

-Hong Kong is considered a safe place for solo female travelers, though using common sense, sticking to busier areas, and avoiding dark, sparsely-populated locals is advised.
+Hong Kong is generally considered a safe place for solo female travelers, though using common sense, sticking to busier areas, and avoiding dark, sparsely-populated locales is advised.

 Best Things to Do Alone in Hong Kong: Ngong Ping

-If views are your thing, then this cable car up to Ngong Ping Village will be right up your alley.
+If views are your thing, then this cable car to Ngong Ping Village – one of Hong Kong's top attractions – will be right up your alley.

 The journey itself is half the fun, with the cable car providing 360-degree views of the surrounding area.
 Watch the city fade away behind you as you ascend to Lantau Island, a verdant green paradise full of fun and adventure.